12 Theologies of Vocation

 Co-deciding View

-You value the role of your church community in helping you discern where and how God might be leading you.
+Prioritize the voice of your church community in discerning where and how God might be leading you.

 -